apoorva-codes/AI-Article-Summarizer/README.md

-# AI-Article-Summarizer
-A Chrome Extension that uses AI to summarize articles quickly.
-Simply browse any web article, click the extension, and get a concise summary powered by AI.
-Built with JavaScript, HTML, and optional integration with AI APIs like OpenAI.
+AI-Article-Summarizer: This Chrome Extension leverages the power of Gemini AI to provide fast and accurate summaries of any web article.
+Simply browse an article, click the extension icon, and receive a concise, AI-generated summary.
+It features a clean popup interface, optional API key configuration for personalized use, and works on any website.
+Perfect for quickly understanding content without reading the full article, making research and browsing more efficient.